 Injured by a Security Guard

-Now that you’re familiar with what can happen when a property owner fails to provide security or to maintain a safe environment, let’s talk about when security personnel behaves negligently and goes too far when dealing with patrons of an establishment.
-It is a security guard’s job to protect patrons of an establishment and prevent crime and also to remove guests that they believe are causing disruption or creating a dangerous environment on the premises.
+Now that you’re familiar with what can happen when a property owner fails to provide security or to maintain a safe environment, let’s talk about when security personnel behave negligently and go too far when dealing with patrons of an establishment.
+It is a security guard’s job to protect patrons of an establishment, prevent crime, and to remove guests that they believe are causing disruption or creating a dangerous environment.
 When a security guard does have to remove someone, they are expected to do so without causing that person harm.
-If a security guard behaves negligently or recklessly, they could be liable and have a personal injury case filed against them.
+If a security guard behaves negligently or recklessly and ends up hurting someone, they could be held liable and have a personal injury case filed against them.

 A security guard or bouncer is expected to maintain a reasonably safe environment and to conduct themselves in a responsible manner when dealing with guests.
-Due to the nature of their job, security guards are more prone than other professions to committing assault and battery, this is due to physical force being an aspect of their jobs and how easily it can be to drift from reasonable force to excessive force.
-Security guards or bouncers do not have the same protections as police officers or immunity from assault claims, when dealing with an unruly guest a guard must first ask the unruly guest to leave the establishment.
-Only when a guest is committing a crime, attempting to hurt the guard or another guest may a security guard use physical force.
-Just like a normal person can act in self-defense or in defense of another person.
+Security guards are more prone to committing assault or battery while on the job, because physical force is an aspect of the profession and there is a thin line between reasonable force and excessive force.
+Security guards or bouncers do not have the same protections as police officers or immunity from assault claims.
+When dealing with an unruly guest, a guard must first ask the guest to leave the establishment and may only use force when a guest is committing a crime, or attempting to hurt the guard or another guest.
+Just like anyone else can act in self-defense or in defense of another person.